-Many thanks to all of you who have chosen Château de Vallery as your wedding venue over the last 25 years.
+Many thanks to all of you who have chosen Château de Vallery as your wedding venue since 1994.
 Thanks to your help we have been able to continue restoring the estate.
 In the 1980s, the chateau was but a ruin: trees grew from the medieval ramparts and the Renaissance building had fallen into disarray - a building constructed by Pierre Lescot, to whom we owe the design of the square courtyard (Cour Carrée, in French) at the Louvre.
 There is no doubt that Vallery remains part of our heritage today thanks, in part, to your personal contribution to its restoration.
 The weddings we have hosted here - thanks to the wealth of your cultures, of your traditions and of your love - have strengthened our resolve to restore life to this Renaissance jewel.
 Every reception was unique, yet all are part of the same romantic story.
 The estate is steeped in romanticism - one feels it when reading Madame Lafayette's La princesse de Clèves - in which the romantic intrigue unfolds in the Grande Galerie and at the heart of the gardens here in Vallery.

 Vallery remains a magnificent hideaway where the best in their trade have crafted celebrations for your enjoyment, lighting up the skies of the kingdom of France a thousand times with flames and fire.
-Caterers, musicians, photographers, wedding planners, set designers, magicians, sommeliers and more.
-All artists whose talents have earned our respect.
+Caterers, musicians, photographers, wedding planners, set designers, magicians, sommeliers and more. whose talents have earned our respect.
 It is our dearest wish to enjoy more such occasions together, and to forge more moments of harmony, of wonder, of laughter and dreams, of celebration, of forests and children, of sovereign dawns and quivering nights...

 Best wishes to you all.